-Where is Peyto Lake
+Where is Peyto Lake?

-Peyto Lake is located in Banff National Park on the scenic road Icefields Parkway, 100km north from Banff (or 40km north from Lake Louise).
-On an ideal day driving time from Banff is about one hour (from Lake Louise about half an hour).
+Peyto Lake is located in Banff National Park along the scenic road Icefields Parkway, 100 km north of Banff (or 40 km north of Lake Louise).
+On an ideal day, the driving time from Banff is about one hour (from Lake Louise about half an hour).

 Peyto Lake parking lot

 There are two parking lots at the Bow Summit (aka Peyto Lake lookout).
-The main parking lot for visitors is about 500m from the Icefields Parkway exit.
-Is also the first parking lot.
-Further up the road is parking for buses and disabled right next to the viewing platform.
+The main (lower) parking lot for visitors is about 500 m from the Icefields Parkway exit.
+Further up the road is an upper parking lot for buses and disabled right next to the viewing platform.